 Chicagoans call it pizza while some outside detractors (looking at you, New York) say it’s something more akin to lasagna.
 Truthfully, who cares?
 It’s bloody brilliant and a few slices will make you want to curl up in a ball and drift into deeply satisfied sleep.
 The best places to get it (always a point of contention with locals): Lou Malnati’s, Gino’s East, Pequod’s Pizza.

-At this point there are Garrett Popcorn shops in seven different countries, but it all originated in Chicago in 1949.
+At this point there are Garrett Popcorn shops in 10 different countries, but it all originated in Chicago in 1949.
 From Caramel Crisp, to Cheesecorn, Garrett has both your sweet and salty cravings covered.
 The flagship store on the Magnificent Mile often has a line around the block.
 Luckily you can order some of this goodness online even if you can't get yourself to Chicago to buy some from the source.

 Breaded steak sandwich